-- 281. (1) Notwithstanding section 280, the former Act and the Regulations made thereunder shall apply to a foreign insurer for a period of eighteen months from the commencement of this Act in order to facilitate a reorganization of the foreign insurer's business such that the foreign insurer can comply with the requirements of section 21(1) of this Act. - (2) A foreign insurer shall reorganize its business pursuant to subsection (1) within a period of eighteen months from the commencement of this Act or within such shorter period as the Central Bank may direct. - (3) For the purposes of this section, "foreign insurer" means a branch of a foreign insurance company, which is registered under the former Act to carry on insurance business in Trinidad and Tobago. - (4) Where a foreign insurer engages in a reorganization of its business pursuant to subsections (1), or (2), the Central Bank may exempt the foreign insurer from the requirements of sections 84 to 87 of the former Act. - (5) A foreign insurer shall not transfer its business, or any part thereof, to a local company unless such company is first registered as an insurer in accordance with Part III. - (6) Where a foreign insurer fails to comply with the requirements of subsection (2) within the time specified thereunder, the foreign insurer shall be in contravention of section 21 of this Act.
+- 281. (1) Notwithstanding section 280, the former Act Transitional and and the Regulations made thereunder shall apply to a savings provisions foreign insurer for a period of eighteen months from the commencement of this Act in order to facilitate a reorganization of the foreign insurer's business such that the foreign insurer can comply with the requirements of section 21(1) of this Act. - (2) A foreign insurer shall reorganize its business pursuant to subsection (1) within a period of eighteen months from the commencement of this Act or within such shorter period as the Central Bank may direct.

+- (3) For the purposes of this section, "foreign insurer" means a branch of a foreign insurance company, which is registered under the former Act to carry on insurance business in Trinidad and Tobago. - (4) Where a foreign insurer engages in a reorganization of its business pursuant to subsection (1) or (2), the Central Bank may exempt the foreign insurer from the requirements of sections 84 to 87 of the former Act. - (5) A foreign insurer shall not transfer its business or any part thereof to a local company unless such company is first registered as an insurer in accordance with Part III. - (6) Where a foreign insurer fails to comply with the requirements of subsection (2) within the time specified thereunder, the foreign insurer shall be in contravention of section 21 of this Act. - 282.
+The Proceeds of Crime Act, the Central Bank Consequential Act, the Married Persons Act and the Financial amendments Institutions Act are amended to the extent as specified in Schedule 12.